nodejs/llnode/README.md

 npm install -g llnode
 ```

+To build llnode against a specific lldb version matching an lldb executable,
-To use a particular build of lldb, use the `--lldb_exe` option.
-For example,
+use the `--lldb_exe` npm option.
+For example, on Linux the executable on the
-on Linux the executable on the `PATH` might be `lldb-3.9`:
+`PATH` might be `lldb-3.9`:

 ```bash
 npm install --lldb_exe=`which lldb-3.9` -g llnode